behanw/course-intro/README.md

 This file contains the metadata for the class in this directory.
 It is created by the script to cache information about the class from the *Class Roster.csv* file.
-Since the CSV file only shows future classes, the meta.json file largley holds information for past classes.
+Since the CSV file only shows future classes, the meta.json file largely holds information for past classes.
 This file is consulted before the CSV file if it exists.